remain open to the "just friends" option

 Women that say that seem to be thinking they'll necessarily have the exact same interactions with new women no matter how they approach them.

 Something like . . . interactions with new women are somehow either pre-destined to go well or not, so they might as well be business-like.
 They might as well conduct an organized set of little job interviews, with the job as "my next serious life partner."
 Then, they'll want to determine who is "qualified" and "meets their requirements" with a checklist.

 It's our opinion that that is definitely NOT true.
 And . . . that's gonna be a really lousy date.

 Our advice would be that the way you approach a meetup will heavily influence its outcome.
 Ergo, in a conversely perverse sort of way, if you show up with the attitude, "I don't want to be wasting my time here!" it's not going to go as well, and then you're actually making it MORE likely that you WILL waste your time.

-A FEW MORE RELATED TIPS: If you say you're also open to meeting new friends in your freetext and you really do mean that, don't forget to check that off in your search options.
+A few more related tips: If you say you're also open to meeting new friends in your freetext and you really do mean that, don't forget to check that off in your search options.
 Many people do insist they're new to town, wanting to meet new folks just to hang out with casually, etc., then don't actually check "friend" as a possible relationship type in their search options.
 That would mean they would subsequently have fewer friend possibilities in their search results.
-(We're still not sure what's going on with that.)

 We also find it mildly odd that some that check off that they do want new friends, but then further limit their search options with only butches or only femmes or only something else limiting and specific.
 Yes, we understand you might have some sort of preference for a more intimate relationship, but we're talking friends here.
 Your friends all need to be either butch or femme?
 We don't get why that would be the case.